 - When compared to social media advertising on Facebook and Twitter, email marketing is 40 times more effective.

 These statistics show just how effective email marketing can be and why you should take advantage of the power of email as part of your marketing strategy.

-Which Metrics Should You Track to Measure the Success of Email Marketing Campaigns?
+Which Metrics Should You Track to Measure the Success of Email Marketing?

 To help measure the success of email marketing, there are specific metrics you should track.
-Email engagement success metrics that are important to track include:
+Email marketing success metrics that are important to track include: